 So, you have to place the solar panels in an open space, which receives maximum sunlight.
-There’s no guessing what’s the best time – between 9 am and 3 pm (in case, you don’t know)
+There’s no guessing what’s the best time – between 9 am and 3 pm.

-Generally, solar panels mounted in the direction facing towards the south are ideal for optimum sunlight capture.
+Generally, solar panels tilted in the direction facing towards the south are ideal for optimum sunlight capture (in the northern hemisphere).

 Beyond your wildest imagination, this single cell located in the shade can decrease the power production of the entire panel by 50% or even more.

-This is the reason why Installation contractors with experience commonly use Solar Pathfinder, a device to recognize and detect areas with potential shading before they install.
+This is why Installation contractors with experience commonly use Solar Pathfinder, a device to recognize and detect areas with potential shading before installation.

-Since silicon, a good conductor absorbs daylight and alters it to electrical energy.
+Since silicon is a good conductor, it absorbs daylight and alters it into electrical energy.
 You might wonder how.